 Spooling back now, way back to 1938, Waris was born in Lucknow in India, and spent his early childhood in Bombay.
 His father, Ali Habibullah, was high up in cotton and textiles, a supply commissioner for British cotton.
 “That’s why we came to England, not because we were seeking asylum, but my father was a diplomat sent here by the British government before Partition.
 Then India became independent and his job stopped but we were already at school here, my sister Shama and I.”

-Waris’s father (pictured right in 1980 towards the end of his life) was obliged to return to India but his wife and children remained in the UK.
+Waris’s father (pictured above in 1980 towards the end of his life) was obliged to return to India but his wife and children remained in the UK.
 “Monetary restrictions were huge in those days,” explains Waris.
 “He was allowed to send money for our education, but couldn’t support my mother.
 She got a job at the BBC as a broadcaster in the Far Eastern service at Bush House.”
 Attia Hosain became a well-known broadcaster in Hindi and Urdu, translated Shakespeare, and wrote several books, which have been republished by Virago.
 She died in 1998; this year is her centenary and in October Waris is organising an event in her memory at the Chelsea Arts Club.

 If you’re flummoxed by the profusion of surnames, Waris explains that Habibullah is his actual family name but early in his career it seemed “far too complicated”.
 He needed something “easier to put on a credit so I adopted Hussein.
 I should have used my mother’s maiden name Hosain but, like an idiot, I chose Hussein.
 It sounded like the King of Jordan then but [later] turned out to be more like Saddam – and that doesn’t help in life.”